 What public purpose-funded energy efficiency programs are available in my state?

 South Carolina has no public-purpose-funded energy efficiency programs.
-The state's utilities budgeted over $30 million for energy efficiency and load management programs in 2012.

 What utility energy efficiency programs are available to me?

 Duke Energy’s Smart Saver Incentive program provides rebates for high efficiency lighting, VFDs, pumps, HVAC equipment (including chillers), IT, industrial processes, and food service equipment.
 The Smart Saver Custom Incentive program is available for measures outside of the prescriptive program’s scope.
 Incentives are capped at 75% of the incremental cost.
 On-line, off-site, and on-site energy assessments are also available for large businesses.

 Duke Energy Progress (previously Progress Energy) offers incentives and technical assistance for both retrofits and new construction through their Energy Efficiency for Business program.
 Prescriptive rebates available for efficient equipment include lighting, HVAC, refrigeration, and premium efficiency motors.
 A custom option provides an incentive of $0.08/kWh for first-year savings (up to 75% of the incremental measure cost) for measures and equipment not on the prescriptive list.
 For whole-building new construction applications, the rebate is either $0.09/kWh or $0.14/kWh (for projects showing at least 10% and 20% savings relative to code, respectively).
 In addition, financial incentives are available for energy-efficient design or building simulation modeling in new construction projects.
 Feasibility studies for existing facilities are subsidized at up to 50% of cost.
 Pre-approval applications are required for some elements of the program and encouraged for all.